Aatish-hari/Aatish-hari/README.md

 ## Hi there👋
-I love exploring Computer Networking, all internet stuff you know,
+I am exploring Computer Networking,

 beside that I like to explore: